Organizing Unstructured Image Collections using Natural Language: Further Details of the Application Study

 With the rise of image-centric content on social media platforms like Instagram, Flickr, and TikTok, understanding what makes an image popular has become crucial for applications such as marketing, content curation, and recommendation systems.
 Traditional research often approaches image popularity as a regression problem~\citep{ortis2019prediction, cheng2024retrieval}, utilizing metadata like hashtags, titles, or follower counts.
 However, the specific semantic visual elements that contribute to an image's popularity remain largely unexplored.
 In this study, we applied our proposed method to automatically categorize social media images based on semantic visual elements across different dimensions (criteria).
 By analyzing these interpretable results alongside image popularity metrics (\eg, number of views), we gained insights into the factors contributing to virality and identified common visual traits among popular images.
 These insights can provide valuable guidance for content creators and advertisers, enhancing productivity and informing strategic decision-making.

 To expand on the discussion in \refsec{applications} of the main paper, we present the complete findings across all ten discovered criteria in \reffig{app_popularity_full}.
-Notably, we consistently observed a sharp semantic contrast between the visual elements in viral images and those in the majority of popular images across all ten criteria.
+Notably, we consistently observed a sharp semantic contrast between the visual elements in top trending images and those in the mainstream images across all ten criteria.
 For instance, there is a contrast between \textit{Urban sophisticated} and \textit{Modern minimalist} under \texttt{Interior Design}, \textit{Rustic architecture} and \textit{Modern architecture} under \texttt{Architecture Style}, and \textit{Event venues} versus \textit{Urban residential areas} under \texttt{Location}.

-This recurring observation reinforces the idea that viral content tends to capture more attention, likely because it features novel, surprising, or striking visual elements.
+This recurring observation reinforces the idea that viral (or trending) content tends to capture more attention, likely because it features novel, surprising, or striking visual elements.
 Humans are inherently attracted to stimuli that deviate from the norm~\citep{priester2004and, bruni2012role, palmer2014theory}.
-On the other hand, widely popular yet ``neutral'' content is shared more often due to its familiarity and broad appeal, though it is less likely to provoke the strong emotional responses that fuel virality.
+On the other hand, widely uploaded yet ``neutral'' content is shared more often due to its familiarity and broad appeal, though it is less likely to provoke the strong emotional responses that fuel virality.
 We believe the insights generated by our method could offer valuable guidance to social media platform practitioners, helping them tailor their content more effectively to target audiences and gain a deeper understanding of social media image trends from various perspectives.